Menu

 • May 14, 1991: Pub.L.102-42 was passed unanimously by Congress and signed by President George H.W.
 Bush.
 This law requested that the President proclaim May 1991 and May 1992 as “Asian/Pacific American Heritage Months.”
 This law also recognized the significance of May 7th and May 10th in the history of Asian/Pacific Americans.
 May 7, 1843 is the date on which the first Japanese immigrants arrived in the United States while on May 10, 1869 the first transcontinental railroad in the United States was completed with significant contributions from Chinese pioneers.

 • October 23, 1992: Congress passed Pub.L.102-450 which permanently designated May of each year as “Asian/Pacific American Heritage Month.”
 Pursuant to Pub.
-L. 102-450 Presidents Clinton, George W. Bush, Obama, and Trump have annually issued proclamations designating May as Asian American and Pacific Islander Heritage Month.
+L. 102-450 Presidents Clinton, George W. Bush, Obama, Trump, and Biden have annually issued proclamations designating May as Asian American and Pacific Islander Heritage Month.

 FAPAC is a 501 (c)(3) nonpartisan, nonprofit organization representing the civilian and military Asian American, Native Hawaiian and Pacific Islander (AANHPI) employees in the Federal and District of Columbia governments.